Have you ever considered breeding reptiles?

 You may also need to get a business license depending on the scale of your operation.

-These are things you need research and procure before starting to breed.
+These are things you need to research and procure before starting to breed.

 How Do I Become a Reptile Breeder?